CozmicGames/Kore/README.md

     depth less
     colormask true true true true
     depthmask true
-    stencilmask 0xFF //stencil values have to be represented in hey format stencil always 0xFF 0xFF keep keep keep
+    stencilmask 0xFF //stencil values have to be represented in hex format stencil always 0xFF 0xFF keep keep keep

     #section layout
     vec3 position
     vec2 texcoords
-    normalized vec4 color byte //This would be a normalized vec4 which components are represented in memory as single bytes packed {
+    vec4 color normalized byte //This would be a normalized vec4 which components are represented in memory as single bytes packed {
     /*
       Supports packed components, unpacking is automatically added, so no need for any boilerplate code